[Last updated July 8, 2025]

 A required minimum distribution is the lowest amount of money that must be withdrawn from certain retirement accounts once the account holder reaches a certain age.
 Learn more here.
 Photo Credit: iStock.com/Moyo Studio

 Seventy-three might not seem like a major milestone birthday, but it is, as far as the IRS is concerned.
-That’s because once you turn 73, all your tax-deferred retirement accounts become subject to a required minimum distribution (RMD) — and what you might not know about these retirement saving withdrawals can cost you a lot of money come tax time.
+Once you turn 73, all your tax-deferred retirement accounts become subject to a required minimum distribution (RMD), and what you might not know about these retirement savings withdrawals can cost you a lot of money come tax time.
 In this article, we’ll give an overview of what required minimum distributions are, when they start, which accounts are affected, and the consequences of missing them.

 Required minimum distribution (RMD) definition